-The park opens all year at 8 a.m., but closing before sunset to protect the wildlife and to avoid disturbance (like deer, foxes, bobcats, and owls) Camping is not permitted.
+The park opens all year at 8 a.m. but closes before sunset to protect the wildlife and to avoid disturbance (like deer, foxes, bobcats, and owls).
+Camping is not permitted.

 Clearer skies, warmest average temps and the best time for a visit are September and October followed by April and May during the harbor seal pupping season.

 This magnificent and popular State Reserve is located close to Carmel on HW 1.
 Point Lobos is a year-round destination and super busy during summer and especially at weekends.
 Limited parking within the reserve; 150 cars only.
 At weekends and especially Sundays in summer it’s advisable to arrive before 9 a.m. or later in the afternoon.
 Otherwise, you have to line up or park your car outside on the shoulder and walk in.

 If possible visit the reserve mid-week.
 Anyhow, Point Lobos is also much loved by school classes due to the many opportunities to experience and learn about nature and wildlife.
 The foundation supports schools with transportation and offers adventure programmes for 8 to 12 years old youth in summer which fills up soon.